Have you ever been to sardinia?

-In an island that is 300 km long and almost 200 km wide and with a population of just over 1.5 million inhabitants, one-third of whom live in the surrounding area of ??
-Cagliari, the capital, you will find spaces and landscapes where you can lose yourself and enter into contact with nature.
+In an island that is 300 km long and almost 200 km wide and with a population of just over 1.5 million inhabitants.

-You’ll find spectacular beaches and horizons to be reached; you will find deserts, mountains and a multitude of colours and natural environments.
+You’ll find spectacular beaches and horizons to be reached.

-You will find small villages where time has moved on without necessarily destroying the traces of the past because its inhabitants were so stubborn that they decided to preserve their traditions.
+An island where, you will also discover small villages where time has moved on without necessarily destroying the traces of the past because its inhabitants were so stubborn that they decided to preserve their traditions.

 A variety of natural environments and different landscapes to be crossed by bicycle.